Campaign of the Month: October 2017

 • Gregory Reed (b.
 1944, g.
 1976)

 Magister North ghouled Gregory Reed, then a promising Scottish stock broker working in London, in the mid-70s, shortly after accepting appointment to the Archons.
 The ghoul appears to serve primarily as a manager of mundane services for Magister North, particularly the managing of significant portions of his wealth.
 In that role he appears capable enough, even if in so doing he has exploited significant portions of the wealth towards his own comfort and enjoyment.
-Why Magister North has done nothing to curb such excesses is unclear – ignorance of such actions is not in keeping with his otherwise meticulous nature.
+Why Magister North has done nothing to curb such excesses is unclear – ignorance of such actions is not in keeping with his otherwise meticulous nature – though it is possible given his detachment from many such mortal matters he has not observed this behavior, or has written it off as an acceptable or even necessary loss.

 Konrad Sommer (b.
 1912, g.
 1938, d.
 1989)